jcorriveau23/frontend-pool-nhl/README.md

 # pool-nhl-ethereum

-nhl hockey pool that automatically distribute fund to the winner
+nhl hockey pool that automatically distribute fund to the winner without 3rd party with the use of smart contract.

 ## Run the app in development configuration
 ### Start server command